Rural Health Education Parnership

 |ACLS||PALS Update||CPR||TNCC||Standard Precautions|

-How to request that your course/program be added to the RHEP schedule
+How to request continuing education for your course/program

 RHEP offers a variety of certificate programs in health occupations fields: